Detangles, shields up to 450°F, and keeps curls soft and defined—apply by sections for even coverage to prevent hidden damage.

 - Aerosol format is not everyone’s preference

-- Can be easy to over-spray if you are not careful
+- Easy to overspray if you are not careful

 TRESemmé Thermal Creations Heat Tamer Leave-In Spray

-- Can feel a bit product-y if layered with heavy stylers
+- Can feel product-heavy if layered with rich stylers

 - Fragrance is noticeable